-We're not sure what "adjusting air conditioning" means.
-If they mean running the AC more often (or maybe just the fan, which can have negative consequences), that would increase air filtration, but not ventilation.
+We’re not sure what “adjusting air conditioning” means.
+If they mean running the AC more often (or maybe just the fan, which can have negative consequences), that will increase air filtration, but not ventilation.
 Maybe they meant adding a ventilation damper?
 If they did, they could have said so.

-As for opening windows, that definitely increases ventilation.
-However, it might not be the type of ventilation you want - especially during our hot, muggy summers.
+As for opening windows, that increases ventilation.
+However, it might not be the type of ventilation you want – especially during our hot, muggy summers.

 The bottom line is that the CDC recommends better ventilation in your home as a measure to reduce your risk of coronavirus exposure.
 This makes sense.
-In a really airtight home with no ventilation, the same air just gets recirculated all the time with no dilution.
+In an airtight home with no ventilation, the same air just gets recirculated all the time with no dilution.
 If someone with COVID came into your home, even if just for a few minutes, their germs would circulate throughout your indoor air for an indefinite amount of time.
-That's not ideal.
+That’s not ideal.

 So, what are the best ways to improve ventilation in your home?
-Here are our favorites:
+Here are our favorites

 Energy recovery ventilators (ERVs)